1

 The Poem of the Man-God is a five-volume "narrative" of the life of Jesus written in the 1940s by a sickly Italian woman named Maria Valtorta.

-Comment: This statement prohibits any circumstance or instance where God would be capable of revealing Himself.
-Moreover, the statement can be proven erroneous, there are other very similar Visionaries who are now Saints.
-Blessed Anne Catherine Emmerich was an instrument of our Lord, who recorded divinely inspired truth about Jesus' and Mary’s lives.
+Comment: This constraining statement prohibits any possibility in which God would be capable of revealing Himself.
+Moreover, the statement can be proven erroneous, as there are other very similar Gospel Visionaries, such as Saint Bridget of Sweden and Blessed Anne Catherine Emmerich, who similarly recorded extensive divinely inspired truths about Jesus' and Mary’s lives.
 Mystical theology, like fundamental theology, affirms only this: God can reveal Himself (Karl Rahner, S.J.).
 "And it shall come to pass afterward That I will pour out My Spirit on all flesh; Your sons and your daughters shall prophesy, Your old men shall dream dreams, Your young men shall see visions, (Joel 2:28-32 NKJV).

 The Church has rejected this claim.